arikanev/accessibility-tools/README.md

 ### Modified training with correct `(--wcor)`

-User is presented video segments in the same style as **Training**, but the command line will optionally take user input on whether or not they correctly determined the word spoken in the current video segment.
+User is presented video segments in the same style as **Modified Training**, but the command line will optionally take user input on whether or not they correctly determined the word spoken in the current video segment.

 A score is tabulated at the end.